ChiHangChen/LaplacianScore/README.md

 # Laplacian Score
-An implement of laplacian score by Python since all the code on GitHub are either too complecated or unavailable
+An implementation of laplacian score by Python since all the code on GitHub are either too complecated or unavailable

 Implement by
 [He, Xiaofei, Deng Cai, and Partha Niyogi.
 "Laplacian score for feature selection." *Advances in neural information processing systems*